strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2.5 =
+* PMPro Shipping will no longer override other members list CSV export columns added by other addons/code.

 = .2.4 =
 * State field on profile page is now a free text field instead of a dropdown.
 * Wrapped strings with localization functions.
 They use the "pmpro" domain.